 Tolerance to variation and environmental anomalies is one of the most important differences between AOI and AVI.
-Computer vision and deep learning allow automated visual inspection systems to make decisions by understanding the contents of a captured image rather than by comparing it to the reference.
+Computer vision in manufacturing, powered by deep learning, allows automated visual inspection systems to make decisions by understanding the contents of a captured image rather than by comparing it to the reference.
 This significantly expands the range of defects that an AVI system can inspect, increasing accuracy and reliability.

 In a nutshell, automated visual inspection systems for defect identification are applicable in the following industries where adaptability, scalability, and precision are paramount.

 Unsurprisingly, when it comes to quality control, aerospace is one of the most regulated industries in the world.
 However, it’s not just a matter of compliance but astronomical maintenance costs and human lives at stake.
-With various automated visual inspection systems in place, many of the aircraft inspection and maintenance processes can be optimized, ensuring safety and increasing efficiency.
+Thanks to the proliferation of AI in transportation, specifically automated visual inspection systems powered by computer vision, many of the aircraft inspection and maintenance processes can be optimized, ensuring safety and increasing efficiency.

 For example, AutoInspect is a robot-based optical system developed by 3D.aero, which uses an AI-powered inspection system and industrial robotics for smart defect classification.
 Besides increased accuracy and reliability, 3D.aero reports that a full aero-engine combustion chamber can be examined in less than four hours, which is 80% faster than manual inspection.
 Interestingly enough, 3D.aero doesn’t let its AI algorithm automatically improve itself as in such a high-stakes industry as aerospace safety is of utmost importance.
 Currently, new training data can be added only after approval from a human expert.